cranjesh/images-test/TheSoldiersLegacyThorough.md

 I read the first:

 "Watson,
 I arrived in London yesterday.
-From memory, Edward in the past had discovered that some supply records that don’t match official ledgers.
+From memory, Edward in the past had discovered that some supply records that don't match official ledgers.
 He suspected Cartwright and found some records."
 — Maj.
 James Forrester

+I had nearly forgotten about my inquiry to Major Forrester, sent days earlier.
+When Holmes tasked me with gathering insights from Edward’s former colleagues, I had immediately thought of Forrester—a solid officer with whom I had crossed paths in Afghanistan.
+He had worked alongside Edward years ago and might recall details others had overlooked.

 Holmes handed me the second: